Policy and Procedure #407.0 Accessibility

 6. identify and report any barriers that may prevent a person with a disability from fully accessing services, facilities or opportunities offered in the Board; and

-7. speak to their immediate supervisor should they have a disability that requires accommodation and/or the creation of an Employee Workplace Emergency Response Plan.
+7. consult with their immediate supervisor should they have a disability that requires accommodation and/or the creation of an Employee Workplace Emergency Response Plan.

 3.7 Community members shall:

-1. inform an appropriate staff member that they have a disability and require accommodations to access Board services;
+1. notify an appropriate staff member that they require accommodations to access Board services;

-2. participate in discussions with Board staff about the development of appropriate accommodations; and
+2. engage in discussions with Board staff about the development of appropriate accommodations; and

-3. identify and report any barriers that may prevent a person with a disability from fully accessing services, facilities or opportunities offered in the Board.
+3. recognize and report any barriers or obstacles that may impede an individual with a disability from fully accessing services, facilities or opportunities offered in the Board.

 4. Contact